Local roots and strategic partnerships

 From a 4-year old boy digging worms at what is now FRLT's Sierra Valley Preserve, to a gathering of passionate volunteers in 1999, FRLT was formed by local people whose love for the special lands and waters of the Feather River region spurred them to protect it for future generations.

-It’s 2020—our 20th anniversary year—and because of the tremendous support of our community and conservation partners, we have conserved over 62,000 acres of special lands and waters.
+We’re completing our 20th anniversary year, and because of the tremendous support of our community and conservation partners, we have conserved over 62,000 acres of special lands and waters.
 With your help, we will conserve 120,000 acres of globally unique wetlands, headwaters, and wildlife habitats over the next few years.

 Protect what you love